fiesta/apidocs/list-management-api.rst

         domain: STRING (optional),
         description: STRING (optional)
       }

     Members are added separately with a different API call.

-    If ``creator`` is not an existing Fiesta user, :ref:`client-auth` is required and a verification email will be sent to the creator to confirm list creation.

-    If ``creator`` is an existing Fiesta user, :ref:`user-auth` is required and a verification email will be sent to the creator to confirm list creation.

     The ``address`` is the email address for the creating user.